-a) Delayed fouls will not be called.

-- 2) Minor fouls occur in the following instances: - a) When a player deliberately holds, lies on, or steps on the puck. - b) When a goalkeeper uses on overhand throw, clears or throw the puck to the center of the rink, outside the 45 degree line. - c) When a forward or defensive player crosses the center court line. - d) When a player other than the goalkeeper deliberately leaves his/her feet to block a pass or shot. - e) When an offensive or defensive player and/or his/her stick goes into the goal crease at any time (not including the goalkeeper). - f) When a goalkeeper does not attempt to stand within 3 seconds after going down onto the floor to make a save.
+- 1) Minor fouls result in the referee stopping play.
+Play is resumed with a face-off at the nearest circle. - Delayed fouls will not be called. - 2) Minor fouls occur in the following instances: - a.
+When a player deliberately holds, lies on, or steps on the puck. - b.
+When a goalkeeper uses on overhand throw, clears or throw the puck to the center of the rink, outside the 45 degree line or the puck does not hit the ground prior to hitting the wall. - c.
+When a forward or defensive player crosses the center court line. - d.
+When a player other than the goalkeeper deliberately leaves his/her feet to block a pass or shot. - e.
+When an offensive or defensive player and/or his/her stick goes into the goal crease at any time (not including the goalkeeper). - f.
+When a goalkeeper does not attempt to stand within 3 seconds after going down onto the floor to make a save.
 A goalkeeper is considered down if they are kneeling on one or two knees.
-Note: if a goal keeper remains in a crouched position that is not in violation of the definition above, but is determined by the official to be an unfair advantage, a violation will be called. - g) When high sticking takes place.
-This foul occurs when a player raises his/her stick above his/her waist. - 3) A player will receive a 2 minute expulsion after accumulating 5 minor fouls, and shall be ejected after accumulating 10 minor fouls. - j.
-Major Fouls - 1) Major fouls result in a two minute expulsion of the offending player or the center in the case of a bench penalty.
-The two minute penalty is discontinued if the opposing team scores a goal. - 2) Major fouls occur in the following instances: - a) When a player charges an opponent from behind or trips or intentionally pushes the opponent. - b) When a player cross-checks an opponent (ie. holding the stick in a horizontal plane away from the body the check an opponent). - c) When any deliberate roughness takes place. - d) When a player accumulates 5 minor fouls. - e) When elbowing takes place. - f) When a bench penalty takes place.
+Note: if a goal keeper remains in a crouched position that is not in violation of the definition above, but is determined by the official to be an unfair advantage, a violation will be called.

+- g.
+When high sticking takes place.
+This foul occurs when a player raises his/her stick above his/her waist. - 3) A player will receive a 2 minute expulsion after accumulating 5 minor fouls, and shall be ejected after accumulating 10 minor fouls.

+j.
+Major Fouls

+- Major fouls result in a two minute expulsion of the offending player or the center in the case of a bench penalty.
+The two minute penalty is discontinued if the opposing team scores a goal. - 2) Major fouls occur in the following instances: - a.
+When a player charges an opponent from behind or trips or intentionally pushes the opponent. - b.
+When a player cross-checks an opponent (ie. holding the stick in a horizontal plane away from the body the check an opponent). - c.
+When any deliberate roughness takes place. - d.
+When a player accumulates 5 minor fouls. - e.
+When elbowing takes place. - f.
+When a bench penalty takes place. - g.
+When unsportsmanlike conduct (swearing) takes place. - h.
+When a coach refuses to follow the officials direction when dealing with dominating players and lop-sided scores.